Princess Mary in Washington, DC for Women’s Conference

 Then on February 28th, the Crown Princess attended the ‘Financially Empowering Victims of Domestic Violence’ workshop hosted by The Mary Foundation as part of the conference – over 100 workshops were held during the conference.
 According to Danish news reports, The Mary Foundation workshop was one of the most sought after at the conference, and attendance was fully booked out.

-Click here to read more about Princess Mary’s visit to Washington, and The Mary Foundation.Filed under Danish Royals
+Click here to read more about Princess Mary’s visit to Washington, and The Mary Foundation.Filed under Denmark

-Tagged Crown Princess Mary, Donations, Humanitarian Efforts, Patronage, The Mary Foundation, Women's Rights, Working Visit.
+Tagged Crown Princess Mary of Denmark, Donations, Humanitarian Efforts, Patronage, The Mary Foundation, Women's Rights, Working Visit.